release notes inspiration

 Tumblr is known for its quirky communities, creative posts, and witty release notes.

 One recent note states, “Thanks for choosing Tumblr, the place for art and artists.
 Unfortunately, some bugs chose to connect with others over shared interests.
-We had to let them go.
+We have to let them go.
 Follow changes.tumblr.com for further updates and blog fixes.”

 Discord